Gandom: The Richness of Heritage and Health

 Varieties of Wheat

-• Bread Wheat (Triticum aestivum): The most widely grown species worldwide, and the one behind most of the bread and baked goods you eat on a daily basis.
+- Bread Wheat (Triticum aestivum): The dominant species worldwide, responsible for the vast majority of bread and baked goods consumed globally.

 Global Production and Trade